Frequently Asked Questions

 What type of rooms are provided?

 Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up as a couple.
-There is no twin option due to the fact that we can’t guarantee twin rooms at the hotels on route.
+We cannot guarantee you will be in a twin rooms due to availability of twin rooms at the hotels.

 Where will I eat breakfast and dinner each day?